BoquanFang/ECS171_Term_Project/README.md

-Running Process (Run the code in pycharm)
+Running Process (Run the code in pycharm.
+The project_demo_video.mp4 provides a detailed procedure to run the model)
     1. Get the intended Spotify playlist URL and the given song URL read.
     2. Go into the direcotry where the main.py is located.
 Make sure that the subdirectory templates is there, and the html files is located in that